addu390/addu390.github.io/_posts/2026-06-28-doris-internals.md

 highlight: green
 ---

 <p>Apache Doris is an MPP-based real-time data warehouse known for its high query speeds, handling high concurrency and throughput, and speaking the MySQL protocol.
-It is commonly used for real-time analytics.</p>
+Commonly used for real-time analytics, lakehouse analytics that federate queries over data lakes such as Iceberg and Hive, and hybrid search that runs text and vector search alongside aggregation.</p>

+<p>Its growth has not been linear.
+While still incubating at the ASF, the <a href="https://lists.apache.org/thread/23ry2zdzpgnr44qn3p34175ml2zox1c7" target="_blank" rel="noopener noreferrer">DorisDB fork infringed the trademark</a> and stalled the project's graduation, before it was later rebranded as StarRocks.
+Doris has since recovered as a top-level Apache project with broad production use.</p>

 <h3>1.
 Architecture</h3>